glugmvit/glugmvit.github.io/_posts/2019-09-14-girlscript-book-my-trip-chatbot.md

 categories: [ Glug, Workshop, GirlScript]
 image: assets/images/girlscript/gslogo-sam.png
 featured: false
-excerpt: We conducted a workshop on Book My Trip Chat Bot using Python and AWS.
+excerpt: We conducted a workshop on Book My Trip Chat Bot using Python and AWS, in association with GirlScript Bangalore.
 ---
 ## About GirlScript
 GirlScript Bangalore is the child community of the not-for-profit tech organisation GirlScript.
 It is a not-for-profit venture aimed at growing and supporting women participation in the field of technology.
 Our aim is to create a platform conducive to the holistic growth of beginners and learners - everyone who wants kickstart in technology!